Elizabeth Yates (writer): Recognition

 In 1943, Patterns on the Wall received the Herald Tribune Award.
 Yates' novel, Amos Fortune, Free Man, received the Newbery Medal, the inaugural William Allen White Children's Book Award, and the Herald Tribune Award.
 Mountain Born received a Newbery Honor in 1944, while in 1955 Rainbow Round the World received the Jane Addams Children's Book Award from the Women's International League for Peace and Freedom.

 In 1970, she was given the Sarah Josepha Hale Award "in recognition of a distinguished body of work in the field of literature and letters".

 In the 1990s, the New Hampshire Association for the Blind began the William and Elizabeth Yates McGreal Society.
 Yates had been a previous President of the Board, while her husband was the Association's first Executive Director.

 In 1994, the Concord, New Hampshire Public Library created the Elizabeth Yates Award to honor an individual in the greater Concord area who is actively engaged in inspiring young people to read.

-Elizabeth Yates' books have been described as "the result of extensive research, a strong underlying belief in God, and a vivid imagination."